 “Dinner will be ready in twenty.”
-She said, giving me a last squeeze.
+She said, giving me one last squeeze.

 Unless you’ve actually done it, you have no idea how hard it is to make stakes that looks good and can be used.
 Especially when your only tools are kitchen and pocket knives.
 I could have probably asked to borrow Jeb’s, the building’s handyman, toolbox but I didn’t want to risk raising any suspicions.

 I didn’t rush into it.
-It took me a while to get what I needed.
-I’d cannibalized the legs of a beaten up chair I’d found in the trash for the stakes, then I’d snuck up into the corner chapel to get some holy water in a plastic bottle, although I didn’t believe in God I had some crosses as it was a mandatory part of the cliché goth outfits (I hadn’t gone for pentacles as I didn’t want people to think I was a satanist or anything) add in a couple of garlic bulbs, some silver bands as an improvised brass knuckle and last part of my toolkit was a crowbar I’d stolen at the back of a store in the boardwalk, someone had left it there.
+It took me awhile to get what I needed.
+I’d cannibalized the legs of a beaten up chair I’d found in the trash for the stakes, then I’d snuck up into the corner chapel to get some holy water in a plastic bottle, although I didn’t believe in God I had some crosses as it was a mandatory part of the cliché goth outfits --I hadn’t gone for pentacles as I didn’t want people to think I was a satanist or anything, as that would have made things worse-- add in a couple of garlic bulbs, some silver bands as an improvised brass knuckle and last part of my toolkit was a crowbar I’d stolen at the back of a store in the boardwalk after someone had left it there.

 I have to admit that I had no earthly clue to what I was doing.
 My mother had ever only accepted to talk to me about my own heritage, something that I’d gotten from the father I’d never met, and never about what else there was.
 I didn’t know if she knew anything either.
 So I had no idea what could kill a vampire.
 So I packed anything I could.